INFO-ESIPE/note-taking/ESIPE/Semestre 3/Concurrent Programming/10 - Atomic Operations/10 - Atomic Operations.md

 ```
 > If you look at how `getAndIncrement` is implemented, you'll see that it does a `weakCompareAndSetInt` inside a do-while loop.
 This is kind of what we are manually doing here.

-With the introduction of lambdas, we can use the `getAndUpdate(UnaryOperator)` method to make a CAS with a loop, and pass it our next-value function:
+With the introduction of lambdas, we can use the `getAndUpdate(UnaryOperator)` method to make a CAS with a loop:
 ```java
 public class ThreadSafeCounter {
 	private final AtomicInteger counter = new AtomicInteger();